Message (band): 1990s and 2000s

-The band would not give out a record, until 1995, when their first album was re-released in CD.
+The band would not release a record until 1995, when their first album was re-released in CD.
 A few years later, the lead singer, Dean Fasano formed a new Message.
 This time the line up included Mike Walsh (guitar, keyboard and bass), Tom DeRossi (guitar), Jeff Thompsen (bass), Steve D’Acurtis (guitar, bass and sitar) and various other musicians.
 The new Message released an album called "Fine Line" in 1998.

-Only two years later, in 2000, Dean Fasano would form another Message.
+Only two years later, in 2000, Dean Fasano would put together another lineup of Message.
 This time the line up was Dean Fasano (lead vocals and keyboards), Tim Hewitt (bass), Aaron Anderson (drums, percussions), Steve Morris (guitar and keyboard), Chris Ousey (harmony and backing vocals) and David Chapman (keyboards).
 The album was called "Outside Looking In".
 This was the last studio album that Message released.

 Another re-release of the first Message album was done the same year as "Outside Looking In" came out.
 This time the album was called "Lessons" and it contained bonus songs such as "Diana", "Living In The Night" and "Dance Of The Dead".